hiker/PSyclone/doc/built_ins.rst

 * the generic calls to ``invoke`` have been replaced by specific ``CALL invoke_xx``.
 The calls within the invoke are removed, as are duplicate arguments and any literals leaving the three fields being passed in.
 * a use statement is added for the each of the new ``CALL invoke_xx`` which will call the generated PSy layer code.

-The existance of an infrastructure call has made no difference at this point.
+The existance of a call to a built-in has made no difference at this point:
 ::

     SUBROUTINE jacobi_solver_algorithm(lhs, rhs, mm, mesh, n_iter)
       USE psy_solver_mod, ONLY: invoke_5_matrix_vector_kernel_mm_type
       USE psy_solver_mod, ONLY: invoke_4